bane9/rv64gc-emu-software/README.md

 ./doom_baremetal.sh
 ```

+Please note that this will not work if the emulator was compiled with the Native CLI flag.

 ## Dependencies and Credits

 - [MesloLGS NF Regular font](https://github.com/romkatv/dotfiles-public/blob/master/.local/share/fonts/NerdFonts/MesloLGS%20NF%20Regular.ttf) - included as font.ttf in the `misc` folder
+- [doomgeneric](https://github.com/ozkl/doomgeneric) - used as a DOOM port
+- [buildroot](https://buildroot.org/) - used for the Linux build environment

 ## License